jlooper/memory-card-game-vue/step-4/README.md

   },
 };
 ```
 Inside the `data()` object, VueJS will expect a `return` object with reactive property names and values that can be used and manipulated while the app is in use.
-This `return` object acts as a container for what could be equivalent to a _global variable_ (as you have seen in `static_site/script.js`), with the exception that these variables are _scoped_ to the current component.
+This `return` object acts as a container for what could be equivalent to a _global variable_, with the exception that these variables are _scoped_ to the current component.
 Add this `data() {}` and let it return a variable `cardsData`:
 ```js
 export default {